President Donald Trump Tells NBC News To Stop Covering Russian Story

 Interestingly, Trump has yet to prove any of his claims on the Obama administration regarding wiretapping.
 Yet he wants NBC News to cover it instead.
 FBI Director James Comey has claimed already that there is “no information” that validates Trump’s claims.
 The White House has attempted to help Trump out a little by trying to broaden his claims regarding surveillance overall.
 Sadly, even that has not been proven as the Obama administration has no connection to that either.

-Last month, the wiretapping scandal Trump started came one day after Attorney General Jeff Sessions recused himself from the investigation that was on the possible hacking into the Presidential election by the Russians.
+Last month, the wiretapping scandal Trump started came one day after Attorney General Jeff Sessions recused himself from the investigation of the possible hacking into the presidential election by the Russians.
 Trump reportedly was livid over the situation.
 Many feel that he went to the allegations on Obama simply to take pressure off himself and the Russian allegations.

 President Trump will, as he has been, call the Russian allegations “fake news.”
 However, there seems to be more knowledge on them than anything connected to Obama.
 It’ll be interesting to see what comes from this.
 Due to the first amendment, NBC News does have the ability to cover what they deem necessary as long as it does not violate privacy laws or come out as a complete lie that damages the reputation of a certain person or anything of this sort.